FrancoisBarnard/Ball_Servo_device/README.md

 # Ball_Servo_device
-Some of the source code written for an exhibition device
+A snippet of the source code written for a company exhibiiton device.
+Only partial, employer-allowed, parts of source code is allowed to be made public